d0tTino/Culture/docs/architecture.md

 - Creating L2 summaries at chapter boundaries
 - Providing role-appropriate context for memory retrieval

+### DSPy Programs Compliance Note (2025-05-18)
+All DSPy program modules in `src/agents/dspy_programs/` are strictly compliant with Mypy (strict mode) and Ruff, with only justified ignores for `dspy.Signature` dynamic base classes.
+Robust fallback logic and async DSPy management are implemented throughout.

 ## 6.1 Asynchronous DSPy Program Management (AsyncDSPyManager)

 ### Overview